 If you buy those runners (please do!), I’ll make a commission on the sale.
 In this instance, I’d make €15.33 for each pair that gets bought.
 Neat, right?

-How do affiliate links affect the reader?
+How does affiliate marketing affect the reader?

-Ideally, affiliate links should make little to no difference to your experience reading a blogger’s site or following their social media.
+Ideally, affiliate programs should make little to no difference to your experience reading a blogger’s site or following their social media.
 That being said, since I signed up with RewardStyle, I’ve definitely prioritised sharing links and doing the odd fashion-focused blog post.
 I’d go so far as to say that, for a while there, I was definitely posting a few too many links on Facebook.
 (Sorry about that!)

 RewardStyle is now one of my revenue streams – if I had a “content plan” (which I don’t, I kind of just wing it!), it would be in the plan – but it’s not the only way I make money (see more on that here!).